susan-davis/stellar-core/BIBLE.md

 ## Major Powers
 ### The Stellar Union

-The Stellar Union is idealistic and utopian
+The Stellar Union is idealistic and utopian in principle, but with some messy internal politics beneath the surface.
+An unacknowledged internal rift that no one will confront will trigger a crisis late in season 2, leading to the Alliance splitting off.

 #### Earth

+Earth and its nearby colonies

 #### Outlying Human Colonies

+Outlying human colonies

 #### The Galdorites

 The Galdorites are one of the founding members of the Union, and Earth's oldest allies.
-They are humanoid
+Galdorite culture strongly values scientific

+Galdorites are bipedal humanoids, with three sexes: producer, bearer, and nurturer.
+Pronouns are usually he/him, she/her, and they/them, but there's variation.
+All three sexes must cooperate for successful reproduction.

 #### The Kwom

+The Kwom are

 #### The Generons

 ### The Quellan Empire